 |Exam Type:||Two-day Uniform Bar Examination|

 |On-Motion Application Fee:||$875|

-The final Indiana Bar Exam of 2020 is scheduled to take place during the final week of July.
-Like many other states, Indiana has announced that these dates may change as a result of the COVID-19 crisis.
+The final Indiana Bar Exam of 2023 is scheduled to take place during the final week of July.
 We recommend that applicants or anyone else who requires up-to-the-minute scheduling information view the Indiana State Bar Association website.